statarczuk16/HellLetLooseSpy/README.md

-# Hell Let Loose Android Intelligence Officer
+# Hell Let Loose Spy
 Resource estimator and cooldown tracker for opposing team in Hell let Loose.

 <img src="./doc/main.gif" alt="GUI in use">